Indicators and Monitoring of the Ripening of Cheddars

 - Systems biology uses techniques to quantify changes in the genome, transcriptome, proteome and metabolome in response to a given situation (cheddar, in this case).

-- Functional assembly (from the genome to the metabolome) will also provide added-value in order to better understand and intervene in regards to the major variables affecting these products.
+- This very ambitious project has generated new results that pave the way for a better understanding of the cheese-making ecosystem. • Functional assembly (from the genome to the metabolome) will also provide added-value in order to better understand and intervene in regards to the major variables affecting these products.

 Results and potential benefits